echedev/theseus-navigator/docs/cookbook/bottom-navigation-bar.md

 - We have to explicitly define a root `NavigationController` because we want to use NavigationBar widget to switch primary destinations.

-- The primary `Destination` corresponding to the "Tasks" item of the bottom navigation bar will not display a content directly.
+- The primary [`Destination`](https://pub.dev/documentation/theseus_navigator/latest/theseus_navigator/Destination-class.html) corresponding to the "Tasks" item of the bottom navigation bar will not display a content directly.
 It will keep a reference to a nested navigation controller.

-- Tasks navigation controller will manage of two netsted destinations.
+- Tasks navigation controller will manage of two nested destinations.
 One of them will display a list of tasks, and abother will display task details.

 - Task details destination should always return back to the Task list destination.

-- The primaru destination corresponding to the "Settings" item of the bottom navigation bar will display its content directly.
+- The primary destination corresponding to the "Settings" item of the bottom navigation bar will display its content directly.

 ### 2. Configure the navigation scheme in the code

 #### 2.1.
 Root navigation widget

-Create `NavigationScheme` instance with explicitly specified root `NavigationController` that uses NavigationBar as a navigation widget.
+Create [`NavigationScheme`](https://pub.dev/documentation/theseus_navigator/latest/theseus_navigator/NavigationScheme-class.html) instance with explicitly specified root [`NavigationController`](https://pub.dev/documentation/theseus_navigator/latest/theseus_navigator/NavigationController-class.html) that uses Flutter's [*NavigationBar*](https://api.flutter.dev/flutter/material/NavigationBar-class.html) as a navigation widget.

 ```dart
 final navigationScheme = NavigationScheme(